ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 }
 ```

-1. As in the above schema, we will modify the `target` value according to the attribute `anchorTarget` that is configured by the client component.
-The default value of the `anchorTarget` is the same as the `anchor` element, that is `_self`.
-2. We also set the `rel` attribute value to `noopener noreferrer` to enhance security and ensure responsible linking practices.
+1. We will set the `rel` attribute value to `noopener noreferrer` to enhance security and ensure responsible linking practices.
-3. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.
+2. In the `toDOM` function, we have incorporated the `anchorTag` to render all links within the viewer component as `nimble-anchor` elements.

 _Future Enhancements:_